loosolab/UROPA/docs/uropa-example.md

 The queries in the config file looks like the following.

 This example is based on POLR2A peaks annotated with the Ensembl genome.
-Source files can be found here :[further details](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files)
+Source files can be found here :[gtf and bed source files](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files)

 `